 Since its inception in 2005, the forum has been an obligatory stop for foreign energy brokers wishing do business with Russia.
 Once there, they pose for a photo with President Vladimir Putin and praise his benevolent free-market rule before moving on to more byzantine backroom battles for his favor.

 This year’s meeting – billed by the propaganda network RT as “achieving a new balance on the global stage” – featured the usual round of genuflecting oil barons and Swiss bankers as well as stock opportunities for Putin to sneer at Washington, now, of course, easier than ever.

 But this year’s forum served up something new in the Lazarus-like appearance of Anatoly Chubais, Russia’s original free-market reformer, who since leaving the Kremlin’s inner sanctum has steered state owned electric monopoly RAO UES, and later, the edgier, Elon Muskier, yet still state-owned ROSNANO nanotechnology outfit where he remains today.

-His opinions on economic trends continue to matter, not the least because his privatization policies and the corruption that followed presaged the rise of Putin’s managed capitalism and his political weaponization of Russia’s oil, gas and media elites.
+His opinions on economic trends continue to matter, not the least because his privatization policies and the corruption that followed presaged the rise of Putin’s managed capitalism and the Kremlin’s political weaponization of Russia’s oil, gas and media elites.
 When Chubais starts making economic predictions, in other words, some version of what he is saying will likely come to pass.

 All of which makes his assertion at the economic forum that green energy will hit Russia with the impact of the “Great October Socialist Revolution” breathtaking – if not frightening.